kartikey-onlineGOD/SynapticOS/README.md

 8. PyQt5
 9. Selenium
 10. Pyglet
 11. PyQt5.Webwidgets
-12.Pymongo
+12. Pymongo
-13.Threading
+13. Threading
-14.Numpy
+14. Numpy

 **Future of Project**
 We plan to developed synapsic into a powerful and efficient